“Save for retirement, exercise daily, eat less sweets.”

 Never Lose Money

 Kelton went on to explain how it all worked.
-He just started small, and traded up, but he never lost a single dime on any of his equipment.
+He just started small, and began trading up.
+But through it all, he never lost a single dime on any of his flips.

 “You mean you don’t even change the oil or put new tires on it?”
 “Nope”, he replied.
 “If I did that, I’d never make that money back.”

-$400 richer, and earning his initial $1000 back, he’d again start looking for a new deal.
-Not to mention, he just had a fun toy that he was able to use for free.
+$400 richer, and earning his initial $1,000 back, he’d again start looking for a new deal.
+Not to mention, he had a fun toy that he was able to ride and use for free.
 Rinse and repeat.
 Every single one of his power toys was completely paid for, free and clear, without any loans or financing.

 Buy low, sell high